-An enterprise’s business documents include invoices to customers, price lists and offers.
-In addition information about contractual terms and conditions, the legal form of the business, the company's location, its corporate identity number and VAT number also make up the business documents.
-The documents thus contain information for your own enterprise and for your enterprise’s external contacts.
+Business documents include invoices to customers, price lists and offers.
+Contractual terms and conditions, the legal form of the business, the company's location, its corporate identity number and VAT number also make up the business documents.

 In Sweden, contractual freedom prevails in principle.
 Consequently, in most cases there are no formal requirements regarding the design and layout of business documents.
 However, certain expressions and contractual terms and conditions are commonly found.
 Make sure you know what they mean and imply in order to avoid any misunderstandings.

 Agreements may be made verbally or in writing.
 Some agreements, such as property transfers and collective agreements, have to be in writing.

 In practice, many agreements are concluded verbally.
 However, a written agreement makes things easier for the seller and the purchaser, and reduces the risk of the parties interpreting the content of the agreement differently.

 It is easier to specify details about the product or service and other contractual terms and conditions in a written agreement.
 It may be difficult to remember the terms and conditions and even more difficult to prove them in the absence of a written agreement.

 Business documents are often part of your business image and its marketing.
 The content of business documents can also form the basis of the contracts that your enterprise enters into with customers, suppliers and other parties.